thomaswp/HintsLabWebsite/content/authors/Samiha Marwan/_index.md

 highlight_name: true
 ---

 Samiha is passionate about helping students learn how to code and improving students’ problem solving skills.
-Her research focus on exploring different design choices of automated feedback to improve students’ performance, learning, and affective outcomes like persistence and self-efficacy.
-Samiha’s current research includes adding additional types of support in iSnap block-based programming language, and PCRS (online practice environment for python programming language) using both expert-authored and data-driven feedback to improve students’ outcomes.
+Her research focuses on designing and evaluating different design choices of automated support, particularly next-step hints and formative feedback, to improve students’ cognitive outcomes (e.g. performance and learning), and affective outcomes (e.g. motivation and persistence).
+Samiha's PhD research resulted in a system that provides enhanced next-step hints that have been shown to improve students' performance, and a system that provide adaptive immediate formative feedback that has been shown to improve students' performance, motivation, and persistence.
+Samiha has been awarded a CI-Fellowship award and will start her post-doc in Spring 2022.
+Her future work will focus on the development of instructional designs to improve students' subgoals decomposition skills in programming classrooms.